edeng23/binance-trade-bot/README.md

 * Get a cryptocurrncy. if its symobl is not in the default list, add it.
 * Fill in your cryptocurrency symbol.
   ```
-  #Add the symbol of the coin currently held here
+  #Pass the symbol of the currently held coin here when running script for the first time
-  current_coin = ''
+  g_state = CryptoState('')
   ```

 ## Requirements